IBM/infra-to-app-with-landing-zone/docs/part2/30-add-apache.md

 ## Execute the Apache deployment logic

-You can find the code for this step in the [app-install](https://github.com/IBM/infra-to-app-with-landing-zone/tree/main/app-install) directory.
+You can find the code for this step in the [lab/step2](https://github.com/IBM/infra-to-app-with-landing-zone/tree/main/lab/step2) directory.
 The directory contains the following important files:

-- The [main.tf](https://github.com/IBM/infra-to-app-with-landing-zone/blob/main/app-install/main.tf) file which contains the terraform logic calling the remote-exec provisioner with the ‘right’ parameters.
+- The [apache.tf](https://github.com/IBM/infra-to-app-with-landing-zone/blob/main/lab/step2/apache.tf) file which contains the terraform logic calling the remote-exec provisioner with the 'right' parameters.

-    Notice the following settings in the `main.tf` file:
+    Notice the following settings in the `apache.tf` file:

     - In the connection block, the `bastion_host` is set to the management server floating IP address that you will use as a jump host to connect to the workload server.
     - In the connection block, the `host` is set to the IP address of the workload server.